 - President’s Award for Research Excellence: Early-Mid Career Faculty

-Haoran Sun, Ph.D., Assistant Professor in the Department of Chemistry
+Chaoyang Jiang, Ph.D., Associate Professor in the Department of Chemistry

 - President’s Award for Research Innovation & Entrepreneurship

-Stanley May, Ph.D., Professor in the Department of Chemistry
+Gopinath Mani, Ph.D., Assistant Professor in the Department of Biomedical Engineering

 In each category, candidates were reviewed based on past and current research accomplishments, including criteria such as publications, presentations, successful grantsmanship, serving as a peer reviewer, maintenance of an active graduate and/or undergraduate program, and other competitive research awards.
 The Innovation & Entrepreneurship award further required demonstrated innovative thinking or research findings that had promising commercial potential as well as a concept that had progressed beyond the theoretical stage to the applied stage.

-“Research is an essential component of USD’s mission, and one of many ways USD contributes to the economic development of the state,” said James W. Abbott, USD President.
-“Our award winners this year are from chemistry and physics, which are disciplines of significant strength at USD and complementary to the university’s prominence in the fine arts, humanities, and professional programs.”
+“Research is an essential component of USD's mission, and one of many ways USD contributes to the economic development of the state,” said Laura Jenski, Ph.D., vice president for research at USD.
+“Our award winners this year are from chemistry, biomedical sciences and engineering, which are disciplines of significant strength at USD and complementary to the university's prominence in the fine arts, humanities, and professional programs.”